the-themis-benchmarks/home/README.md

 **3. inspect the output files**

-If step 2 succeeds, you can see the outputs under `../monkey-results/` (i.e., `themis/monkey-results/`)
+If step 2 succeeds, you can see the outputs under `../monkey-results/` (i.e., `themis/monkey-results/`).
+If you can see all these files, the quick test succeeds.

 ```